yadenis/DCO-Comment-Attachment/README.md

 - Manually moderate comments with attachments.

 You can also:
-- Add, replace or delete an attachment from a comment on Edit Comment screen.
+- Add, replace or delete an attachment from a comment on the Edit Comment screen.
 - Attach an unlimited number of attachments to the comment in the admin panel.
-- Delete an attachment on Comments screen.
+- Delete an attachment from a specific comment or bulk delete attachments from comments on the Comments screen.
+- Display attachments attached to comments to the current post (or a specific post) with the `[dco_ca]` shortcode.
+You can also filter by type.
+See [FAQ](#faq) for details.

 Attachments are uploaded to the WordPress Media Library and deleted along with the comment (if this is set in the settings).